 Studying openings should not be only about memorizing tons of variations, but you should also go through a great amount of old classical games which will inevitably also enhance your chess understanding and knowledge.

 Here are a few tips to work on your openings; make sure you have a decent database and of course a well-known chess program that allows you to work with it.
 You should also have an engine in order to check the evaluations of your opening variations.

 Decide your repertoire

 Perhaps this will take you a long time, but selecting the lines you’re going to study and sticking to them is essential.
 If you have a chess coach then it can be done easily.
 If you don’t, choose lines that fit with your playing style.

 Look into the established theory by checking the latest books written on that opening.
 If there aren’t any books or you don’t have them, it is not a problem.
 You could check the latest games by Grandmasters in your database and see what the trend is.

-Most of the times you can follow the moves played by the top players with confidence, trusting on their work.
-However, you should not do this blindly and we recommend double checking with your chess engine to make sure it’s all good.
+Most of the time, you can follow the moves played by the top players with confidence, trusting in their work.
+However, you should not do this blindly.
+We also recommend double-checking with your chess engine to make sure it’s all good.

 Store your work in order to be able to review it, improve it and update it anytime.
 It will also be useful to prepare before the games.
 This can be done using chess software.